The best dog friendly hikes & bushwalks Victoria

 St Georges River Walk

-This is a really nice walk that starts from the Allenvale Mill Car Park out the back of Lorne and continues all the way to the coast.
+This is a really nice walk that starts from the Allenvale Mill Car Park out the back of Lorne and continues all the way to the coast (or reverse, leave from the Coast).
 If you have more than one car you can do this one way, otherwise, it can be done as a return walk back along the same track.
-It can also be turned into a loop returning back along the Cherry Tree creek walk, an option that requires about 700 metre walk on the gravel road to get back to the Allenvale Mill Car Park (a bit stressful on a busy weekend day, so the return option may be a better choice).
+It can also be turned into a loop returning back along the Cherry Tree creek walk, an option that requires about 700 metre walk on the gravel road to get back to the Allenvale Mill Car Park (a bit stressful on a busy weekend day, the return option may be a better choice).
 Though usually a loop walk lover, I personally prefer to return on the same track as i like the vegetation better along St Georges River Walk than the Cherry Tree walk.

 There is a handy PDF map by the Surfcoast Shire that shows all the walk options in Lorne, how they all interlink and where you can start from.